medic/cht-docs/content/en/apps/tutorials/local-setup.md

 - Upload default settings to localhost
 {{% /pageinfo %}}

+- {{% alert title="Note" %}} This guide will only work with CHT 3.x instances.
+It will be updated to work with 4.x instances at a later date.{{% /alert %}}

 ## Brief Overview of Key Concepts

 The *CHT Core Framework* makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
 These apps can support most languages, are [Offline-First]({{< ref "core/overview/offline-first" >}}), and work on basic phones (via SMS), smartphones, tablets, and computers.